pratikairy02/pratikairy02/README.md

 ## 🎯 About Me

 Hi!
 I'm Pratik, a passionate data scientist and software engineer.
-I'm currently pursuing my **Master’s in Data Science** at Kent State University and have a strong interest in **Health Informatics Management**.
+I have completed my **Master’s in Data Science** at Kent State University and have a strong interest in **Data Analysis and Buisness Workflow Improvement**.
 With experience in **Python**, **R**, and **SQL**, I love creating interactive data-driven applications and models that solve real-world problems.

 ### Outside of tech, here are some things I love:
 - 🥋 **Martial Arts** – I've dabbled in practicing martial arts, which keeps me disciplined.